l3wk3m/studio-booker/README.md

 ## Introduction

 The project is to build a website where you as a user can book a space in a local art studio.
-If the user doesn't visit the website with the goal to book a workshop right away, the website should work as an inspiration.
+If the user doesn't visit the website with the goal to book a studio space right away, the website should work as an inspiration.

 ## Table of Contents